 Enjoy the street performers on La Calzada

-Though it is a nice area for a walk at any time of day, I find it particularly pleasant at night, when street vendors selling their trinkets and street performers make it all the more lively.
+Though it is a nice area for a walk at any time of day, I find it particularly pleasant at night, when street vendors and performers make it all the more lively.
 In other words, you have to go!

 Go for a walk along the lake